Smoked Chicken Guide: How to Smoke a Whole Chicken

 How to Smoke a Whole Chicken on a Pellet Grill

-How Long to Smoke a Whole Chicken
+How Long To Smoke A Whole Chicken

 The cooking time for a smoked whole chicken will depend on the size of your chicken, how you've prepared it, the temperature you've set, and the final product you're looking for.
 The important thing is to cook it until it's at a safe temperature for eating (165 degrees Fahrenheit); this can take between 3 and 4 hours if smoking low and slow.

 The method above will give your bird a smoky flavor, but may not result in crispy skin.
 One way to get smoky flavor and crisp skin is to smoke the bird for about an hour and then crank up the heat and roast it until the skin is crisp and the chicken is cooked through.
-This also decreases the total cook time.
+This also decreases the total cooking time.

-Reheating Smoked Chicken
+Best Wood For Smoked Chicken

-Smoked Chicken Salad Sandwich
+Sides for Smoked Chicken

 Traeger Whole Smoked Chicken